-1.0 Credit/Year Long Requirement Grade 11-12
+Honors 1.0 Credit/Year Long Requirement Grade 10-12

-Teacher recommendation and successful completion of Geometry.
+Teacher recommendation and successful completion of Honors Geometry.

-A TI-83 Plus (or higher) graphing calculator is strongly recommended for this course
+A TI-83 Plus (or higher) graphing calculator is strongly recommended for this course.

-Algebra II continues the series of courses for students who plan to prepare themselves for two year or four year colleges.
+Honors Algebra II is the third course in the honors series of courses taken by students who plan to prepare themselves for competitive four-year colleges.
 In this course, students will develop the algebraic skills needed in higher mathematics.
 They will recognize algebra as the study of the structure of the system of numbers including complex numbers.
 Students will extend their skills in operating with different types of functions, including linear, quadratic, polynomial, exponential and logarithmic functions.
 Other topics such as matrices and linear programming may be covered as time permits.